django/deps/draft/0010-new-governance.rst

    * Accept: the "yes" option of the question is to be taken.

-   * Decline: the "no" option of the question is taken, but the proposal is not subject to the waiting period for reconsideration.
+   * No Action: the "no" option of the question is taken, but the proposal is not subject to the waiting period for reconsideration.